ricrocha82/build_package/README.md

 # it will give you the YOUR_CALCULATED_SHA256_HASH
 ```

-If the code ran successfully it will create a file: [project-name]-[version].tar.gz
+If the code ran successfully, it will create a file: [project-name]-[version].tar.gz

-# Upload to the Github
+# Upload to the GitHub

-If you want to distribute your build artifacts on the Github, furst create a Git tag
+If you want to distribute your build artifacts on the GitHub, first create a Git tag

 ```bash
 git tag v0.1.0
 git push origin v0.1.0
 ```

-Create a Github Release
+Create a GitHub Release

 1. Go to your repo on GitHub
 2. Click "Releases" → "Draft a new release"